FINRAOS/aphelion/README.md

 # Aphelion
-Dashboard to visualize the AWS serviceS usage limits for your AWS accounts
+Dashboard to visualize the AWS services usage limits for your AWS accounts